vmiklos/vmiklos.github.com/2023/sw-floattable4.md

 ![Chaining enabled, so no split frames](https://share.vmiklos.hu/blog/sw-floattable4/2023-05-15-floattable-ui-disable-chain-good.png)

-Writer already had a feature to split content in a frame into multiple frames, but that one required creating those frames in the model explicitly, such chaning is a feature that is useful in other use-cases and is parallel to multi-page floating tables.
+Writer already had a feature to split content in a frame into multiple frames, but that one required creating those frames in the model explicitly, such chaining is a feature that is useful in other use-cases and is parallel to multi-page floating tables.
 The UI now ensures that the user can split frames only in case chaining is not used, to avoid confusion.